 A QR code is most effective when it has a clear purpose.
 Including a call-to-action, such as “Scan to learn more” or “Scan to enter our contest,” can increase engagement and make it clear to users what they can expect when they scan the code.

 Use QR code tracking

-You can see how many people are scanning your code and where they’re coming from when you track your QR code.
+You can see how many people are scanning your code and where they’re coming from when you use the QR code tracking feature.
 You can use this data to improve your QR code’s design and targeting in the future.